oracle-livelabs/goldengate/ggma-topologies/bidirectional-replication-using-admin-client/bidirectional-data-replication-using-admin-client.md

       </copy>

       ```
-   The Replicat parameter file for REPS.prm is as follows:
+   The Replicat parameter file for REPN.prm is as follows:

       ```
       <copy>